This disease presents as an inflammation of the skin, which can take different forms and have other causes.

 - Contact dermatitis occurs when the skin comes into contact with something that causes an allergic reaction (allergic contact dermatitis) or injures the skin (irritant contact dermatitis).

-The exact cause of dermatitis is not known, but certain health conditions, genetics, allergies, and irritants can cause different types of dermatitis.
+The exact cause of dermatitis is unknown, but certain health conditions, genetics, allergies, and irritants can cause different types of dermatitis.

 Several factors can increase the risk of developing dermatitis: